openhab/website/blog/2023-07-23-openhab-4-0-release.md

 The scene editor allows you to define Items and their respective target states very easily.
 A sync state button allows to store the current Item state as the target state, and another button allows you to test the currently defined target state.

-Scenes can be triggered from MainUI widgets and, as they are basically just rules without triggers, from other rules.
+Scenes can be triggered from Main UI widgets and, as they are basically just rules without triggers, from other rules.
 One may wonder how to trigger scenes from BasicUI: In this case, you can create an Item and use the code tab of the scene to define it as a trigger.

 <p align="center"><img style="max-width: 80%;" src="/uploads/2023-07-23-openhab-4-0-release/scene-editor.png"/></p>